James Hamilton, 3rd Earl of Arran: Mary again

-Following the death of Mary's husband Francis II of France in 1560, and the apparent failure of his English marriage plan of August 1560, James's father again tried to marry his son to Mary, as first suggested in their infancy.
+The Parliament of Scotland held in August 1560, and known as the "Scottish Reformation Parliament", supported the marriage of Arran and Elizabeth I. Plans for James to marry Queen Elizabeth fizzled out in September 1560, although he wrote to Mildred Cecil that the plan still had support in Scotland.
+Following the death of Mary's husband Francis II of France in December 1560, James's father again tried to marry his son to Mary, as first suggested in their infancy.
 Mary resisted such efforts.
+In July 1561, Edinburgh burgh council paid Arran to maintain a guard of men at arms.

 Mary returned to Scotland in August 1561.
 James was chosen a member of her council on her arrival, but took up a hostile attitude to the court in consequence of the practice of the Roman Catholic religion.
 George Buchanan, who was unsympathetic to Mary, suggested that in November 1561, she exploited young Arran's real affection for her by spreading a rumour that he planned to abduct her from Holyrood Palace to his residence, Kinneil House, to justify strengthening the royal bodyguard.
 Though James' father disputed the rumour, and Thomas Randolph's considering with this "great horlyburly without reason" the Queen "had never less occasion to fear, with so many papists then in the town", physical security was tightened at Holyrood.

 On 17 January 1562 Arran rode from Kinneil to Linlithgow Palace to meet with Mary, Queen of Scots, and discuss how he and his father might be remunerated for their services.
 The queen's half-brother, James Stewart, now Earl of Mar, married Agnes Keith on 8 February 1562.
 Arran escorted Mary to the feasts on Shrove Tuesday at Holyrood Palace, but became ill before the triumphs or masques on the following days.
 A few days later it was said that Arran had spoken "irreverently" of Elizabeth, the "Queen's Majesty", and Randolph offered his opinion to the Duke that Arran had a high opinion of his own achievements, but a tendency to fail to reciprocate well-wishers, and ought to have thanked those who favoured his suite of marriage to Elizabeth.
 Randolph found this flaw in his behaviour "strange".
 Arran now wondered if he had been better off in France serving in the Royal Guard, and spent eight days in bed in Edinburgh, tormented in his imaginations.

 On 28 February 1562, fearing for Arran's mental health, Randolph wrote that he "is so drowned in dreams, and so feed himself with fantasies, that either men fear that he will fall into some dangerous and incurable sickness, or play one day some mad part that will bring himself to mischief".